 What you might not know is that propane is a key component in isopropanol — defining propane’s role in helping to prevent the spread of viruses and bacteria.

-In its 2017 guidelines for pandemic, the Centers for Disease Control and Prevention (CDC) recognizes the importance of either ethanol- or isopropanol-based hand sanitizers as a “nonpharmaceutical intervention” (NPI), or a strategy for disease and exposure control.
-NPIs, including hand hygiene, are actions that people and communities can take to help slow the spread of respiratory viruses such as influenza and coronavirus.
+The Centers for Disease Control and Prevention (CDC) has recognized the use of ethanol- and isopropanol-based hand sanitizers as nonpharmaceutical interventions (NPIs), or preventive actions that can slow the spread of viruses, such as influenza and coronavirus.
 According to the CDC, “NPIs can be used in conjunction with available pharmaceutical interventions (antiviral medications) to help slow its transmission in communities, especially when a vaccine is not yet widely available.”

-There is good news for Pennsylvanians: Thanks to the ongoing shale revolution, an abundance of propane is now being produced in Pennsylvania and transported across the state through the Mariner East pipeline system.
-With various offtake points along the pipeline, propane is sold to Pennsylvania customers for many uses:
+The versatility and importance of propane is good news for Pennsylvanians: Thanks to the ongoing shale revolution, an abundance of propane is now being produced in Pennsylvania and transported across the state through the Mariner East pipeline system.
+With various offtake points along the pipeline route, propane is sold to Pennsylvania customers for many uses:

 - Affordable home heating (mitigating the impact of a future polar vortex)